VMPM Admission Criteria

 - To pursue the MS degree in Veterinary Preventive Medicine or PhD in microbiology with a Preventive Medicine Emphasis, applicants must have a DVM or an equivalent degree.

-- The Dept. requires applicants to complete the Graduate Record Examination (GRE) General Test.
+- The Dept. does not requires applicants to complete the Graduate Record Examination (GRE) General Test.
+The inclusion of GRE scores is optional.
 An advanced test in biology is strongly recommended.
-[The dept. does not set a minimum score; accepted students score in the upper 50th percentile]

 - TOEFL scores must accompany your admission application if your native language is not English, or if your bachelor's degree was earned at a university where the language of instruction was not English.
 A total TOEFL score of 550 is the minimum required by VMPM.